 Department of Foreign Affairs

-Just as the swallows go and come and come and go from Africa to Ireland bringing birdsong and magic, this film illustrates that when we invite the rhythm of our Atlantean neighbours into our hearts, we have the opportunity to create new stories and dance to new songs.
+Just as the swallows go and come and come and go from Africa to Ireland, bringing birdsong and magic, this film illustrates that when we invite the rhythm of our neighbours into our hearts, we create new stories.

 The video was nominated for Best Story/Writing at the International Shark Awards and won an award for Best Music at the same festival.

 “I have gone, I have arrived, I have come, I have arrived, I have come, I have arrived… Iyemọja.” – Zeenie Summers’ vocals